-All medicinal products intended for importation or sale in authorizations.
-Violations may also lead to criminal South Korea must obtain marketing authorization from penalties, including imprisonment. the MFDS.
-The application process requires submission of comprehensive data demonstrating the product's Self-Regulation and Ethical Guidelines quality, safety, and efficacy.
-The MFDS recognises the The KRPIA's Fair Competition Code and Working International Council for Harmonisation (ICH) Common Guidelines provide additional guidance for member Technical Document (CTD) format for submissions. companies, promoting ethical advertising practices and
+All medicinal products intended for importation or sale in South Korea must obtain marketing authorization from the MFDS.
+The application process requires submission of comprehensive data demonstrating the product's quality, safety, and efficacy.
+The MFDS recognises the International Council for Harmonisation (ICH) Common Technical Document (CTD) format for submissions.